-- this system is based on the symbolic meanings of first seven numbers and the fundamental properties of the first three.
+- a system based on the symbolic meanings of first seven numbers, with the first three symbolising fundamental properties.
 These primary three rays of aspect and successive four rays of attribute appear in esoteric philosophy as the seven rays.

 - Three tiers of planetary rulers for each sign

-- To reflect the layers of shifting meaning that sign has as we move through our development, there are three layers of planetary rulership; the first being the traditional astrological planetary rulers, the second esoteric rulers take over when we begin to develop in awareness, while the third hierarchical rulerships not only cover represent the deeper esoteric symbology of each sign at a cosmic level, but also play a symbolically related role once our consciousness is whole, integrated and fully-aware.
+- To reflect the layers of shifting meaning that signs have as we move through our development, there are three layers of planetary rulership; the first: traditional astrological rulers; the second: esoteric rulers that take over once we begin to develop in awareness; the third: hierarchical rulerships represent the deeper esoteric symbology of each sign at a cosmic level, but also play a symbolic role once our consciousness is whole, integrated and fully-aware.
 Depending on our state of being, this may be in short ‘peak experiences’, when we are particularly focussed or have resolved some significant issue, or (gradually over time and honed though experience) permanently.

 - Sun, Moon and Ascendant in new roles

-- A fundamental concept in esoteric astrology is that the Ascendant represents the ‘sun of possibility’; in other words, what we may become or—more precisely—what we most need to learn, and is an essential key to the esoteric horoscope.
+- In esoteric astrology, the Ascendant represents the ‘sun of possibility’; in other words, what we may become or—more precisely—what we most need to learn, and is an essential key to the esoteric horoscope.
 The Moon represents what we have been (for better or worse, our instinctual/inherited selves), while the Sun stands for our present personality and chosen life direction.